-- (f) Location of multifamily residential parking spaces: - (1) Required spaces including guest or unassigned Assigned spaces shall be off-street and located within two hundred (200) feet walking distance along a pedestrian path (i.e., sidewalk, crosswalk, etc.) of the dwelling unit they serve. - (2) For "wrap-around" multifamily, multi-story residential developments, where the units surround an interior parking structure, the required spaces including guest or unassigned spaces shall be off-street and located within two hundred (200) feet of the elevator servicing the units. - (3) Assigned spaces shall be designated as to the dwelling unit to which they are assigned on all plot plans or site plans submitted for permits. - (f) Roadway widths for attached or detached single-family dwellings: - Attached or detached single-family dwellings shall have roadway widths in the following ratio:
+- b.
+Each dwelling unit shall be assigned at least one (1) standard size parking space. - (f e) Location of multifamily residential parking spaces: - (1) Required spaces including guest or unassigned Assigned-spaces shall be offstreet and located within two hundred (200) feet walking distance along a pedestrian path (i.e., sidewalk, crosswalk, etc.) of the dwelling unit they serve. - (2) Assigned spaces shall be designated as to the dwelling unit to which they are assigned on all plot plans or site plans submitted for permits. - (f) Roadway widths for attached or detached single-family dwellings: - 1.
+Attached or detached single-family dwellings shall have roadway widths in the following ratio: